sherpa/sherpa/docs/developer/index.rst

    The XSPEC version may include the patch level, such as ``12.12.0e``, and this can be included in the configuration file.

-To avoid accidentially commiting the modified ``setup.cfg`` into git, the file can be marked as "assumed unchanged".
+To avoid accidentally committing the modified ``setup.cfg`` into git, the file can be marked as "assumed unchanged".

 ::